Jacob Evans

 Vote!

-There's this wonderful line, written by Arron Sorkin, from the second episode in the fourth season of The West Wing entitled, "20 Hours in America: Part 2," where Toby Ziegler (played by Richard Schiff) outlines the qualifications for the country's next president:
+There’s this wonderful bit of dialog, written by Arron Sorkin, from the second episode in the fourth season of The West Wing entitled, “20 Hours in America: Part 2,” where Toby Ziegler (played by Richard Schiff) outlines the qualifications for the country’s next president:

 If our job teaches us anything it’s that we don’t know what the next president’s gonna face.